1.1. Contact details for submission

 1.2.
 Submission declaration

 Submission of an article implies that the work described has not been published previously (except in the form of published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.
+Authors declare that they agree with the Archives of Transport policy, and accept all information from this guide.

 1.3.
 Copyright and open access